foss-for-synopsys-dwc-arc-processors/arc_labs/doc/documents/labs/level1/lab3.rst

 The code can be divided into 3 parts:

 * Part1 : read the BCR of internal timers to check the features
-* Part2 : Promgram Timer0 by auxiliary registers with the |embarc| provided API
+* Part2 : promgram Timer0 by auxiliary registers with the |embarc| provided API
-* Part3 : read the counts to Timer 0 to measure a code block's execution time.
+* Part3 : read the counts to Timer 0 to measure a code block's execution time

 Steps
 =====